DataDog/integrations-core/docs/dev/create_a_tile.md

 Once your pull request passes all the checks, reviewers from the `Datadog/agent-integrations`, `Datadog/marketplace-review`, and `Datadog/documentation` teams provide suggestions and feedback on best practices.

 Once you have addressed the feedback and re-requested reviews, these reviewers approve your pull request.
 Contact the Marketplace team if you would like to preview the integration tile in your sandbox account.
 This allows you to validate and preview additional changes in the integration tile on the Datadog Marketplace before your pull request is merged.

+Validation errors

+Updating the forked repository via the Web App

+1. Go to the github webapp
+2. Go to your repositories
+3. Select/click on your forked repo of integrations-extras
+4. Go to "sync fork"  in the github web--ui
+5. Click "update branch"

+To rebase and push changes:

+git checkout <your working branch>

+git rebase master

+   If there are any merge conflicts, you'd resolve them here

+git push origin <working branch> -f

 ## Further Reading